 We work on the underlying person, rebuilding them up from the inside out.
 Boys learn to “own” their mistakes, solve them, and not repeat them.
 Along with our staff, peers in the program are a critical force in showing the way, because these individuals who have been in the program longer and naturally mentor and want to lift up the newer residents.

 If there is one thing that is common to all addicts it is that they have become the best of liars — to friends, employers, family and even to themselves.
 Moreover, they are blame-shifters, never taking responsibility for their own actions.
-Introducing Christ into their life also means introducing truth, where truth had become lost to them.
-Truth and transparency become a pivotal focus from this point forward, often taught with tough love, but always approached with acceptance, understanding and care.
-Eventually, the boy realizes that the only way to live is to put away their constant lies and approach life from the truth, with the help of Christ.
+Truth and transparency are a pivotal focus, often taught with tough love, but always approached with acceptance, understanding and care.
+Eventually, the boy realizes that the only way to live is to put away his constant lies and approach life from the truth.

 Boys come to New Adventure Treatment Center with life-controlling issues, destructive habits, dysfunctional behaviors, and/or mental health challenges.
 We endeavor to help boys manage their own behaviors.
 The focus is not on controlling them, which invites power struggles, but on empowering them to themselves deal with life-controlling problems, form new habits, develop healthy functioning, and manage emotional issues.

 We believe that boys can and should take responsibility for their actions and lives.
 They are not merely powerless victims of circumstances or disease.
 They can make positive choices even in difficult situations and despite traumatic histories.
 Boys can, however, become stuck in destructive habits and dysfunctional patterns.
 It is our job to help the boys break free of these unproductive patterns, develop new life skills, and learn to manage their own lives in a way that is healthy and productive.